-This lesson focuses on Spanish adjectives like bonito (pretty), feo (ugly), bueno (good), malo (bad), fuerte (strong), and débil (weak), teaching you how to describe appearance, quality, and intensity in everyday situations.
+Learn essential Spanish adjectives like bonito (pretty), feo (ugly), bueno (good), malo (bad), fuerte (strong), and débil (weak) to describe appearance, quality, and intensity in everyday contexts.

 - Use bonito and feo to describe appearance.